 University of Chicago choirs

-Under the direction of director of choral activities James Kallembach and assistant director Mollie Stone, the University of Chicago choral scene is thriving!
-Composers Augusta Read Thomas, Shulamit Ran, Marta Ptaszynska and their composition students in the Music Department write for the choirs, and there are regular choral concerts at both Bond and Rockefeller Chapels.
+Under the direction of director of choral activities James Kallembach and associate director Mollie Stone, the University of Chicago choral scene is thriving!
+Composers Augusta Read Thomas and Marta Ptaszynska and their composition students in the Music Department write for the choirs, and there are regular choral concerts at both Bond and Rockefeller Chapels.

 See the Quire & Place page for details of Rockefeller Chapel's signature concert series, featuring the Chapel Choir and the Decani—directed by James Kallembach—presenting the best of new choral music, including newly commissioned works, alongside beloved classics.

 Below you will find the basics about the Chapel choir, the Decani, Motet Choir, the Women’s Choir, and the University Chorus, along with links to other choral ensembles.

 The Chapel Choir

-The Rockefeller Chapel choir, 24-30 voices strong, comprises graduate and undergraduate students.
-It is anchored by artists in residence Kaitlin Foley, Matthew Dean, and Keith Murphy, and by students who are appointed as choral scholars—this year, graduate students Chloe Blackshear and Chaz Lee and undergraudates Hannah Landes and Will Myers.
+The Rockefeller Chapel choir, 28 voices strong, comprises graduate and undergraduate students.
+It is anchored by artists in residence Kaitlin Foley, Matthew Dean, Makenzie Matthews, Keith Murphy, and Vince Wallace, and by students who are chosen as choral scholars.

 As the premier undergraduate choral ensemble at the University of Chicago, Motet Choir accepts 24 to 30 students each year.
 Singing a cappella masterworks of all periods, this group frequently includes music of the Renaissance in its repertoire, as well as music as diverse as Gregorian Chant and Gospel standards.
 The group performs at least three concerts per year, and sings at University convocations.

 The Women's Ensemble

-The University Women's Ensemble, founded in 2009 and conducted by assistant conductor Mollie Stone, specializes in music for women's voices and also joins with other University ensembles to sing major concerts.
+The University Women's Ensemble, founded in 2009 and conducted by associate conductor Mollie Stone, specializes in music for women's voices and also joins with other University ensembles to sing major concerts.